AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mongodb-data-modeling.md

 ---

-When Magento BI pulls in MongoDB data, that data is translated into a relational model.
+When MBI pulls in MongoDB data, that data is translated into a relational model.

-The bad news: While the majority of data patterns don’t pose an issue, there are a few that, because of the translation to a relational model, Magento BI doesn’t support.
+The bad news: While the majority of data patterns don’t pose an issue, there are a few that, because of the translation to a relational model, MBI doesn’t support.

 The good news: All these patterns can be avoided.

 ## Sub-nested Arrays {#subnested}

-If your collection looks like the example below, Magento BI will only replicate the data in the items array.
+If your collection looks like the example below, MBI will only replicate the data in the items array.
 Data from the subItems array won’t be pulled.

 ```bash
     {